Deploy OceanBase Desktop

 Check disk

-Press [Win] + [Q] on your keyboard, search for File Explorer, and click to open it.
-In File Explorer, click This PC on the left to view the disk information displayed under Devices and drives.
+Press [Win] + [Q], search for File Explorer, and open it.
+In the left pane, click This PC and check the drives under Devices and drives.

 -